vuepress-theme-hope/vuepress-theme-hope/docs/redirect2/src/guide.md

   -h, --help             Display this message
 ```

 You need to pass in VuePress project source dir and also set the `hostname` option.
-The redirect helper cli will initialize your VuePress project to get pages, then generate and output the redirect html files to the `output` directory.
+The redirect helper cli will initialize your VuePress project to get pages, then generate and output the redirect html files to the output directory.

-By default the plugin will output to `.vuepress/redirect` directory under source folder.
+By default the plugin will output to `.vuepress/redirect` directory under source directory.
 And you should upload it to your original site to provide redirection.